thifranc/docs.wiki.raw/Admin-Guide:-Onboarding.md

 Add username and password (I use firstname.lastname convention); **don’t use “-”**.
 If the username is taken, you'll get an error (add surename or change order).

-**Note**: When 2FA is being used, this initial password cannot be used to enter the account - use some random text twice, create an invitation link instead.
+**Note**: When 2FA is being used, this initial password cannot be used to enter the account - use some random text twice, create an invitation link afterwards.
 The user will not need this initial password to use the link.

 ---